Taylour Stevens: Career

 Lindsey Burgess aged out of juniors following the 2019–20 season, so the team brought on Lauren Ferguson as their new third for the abbreviated 2020–21 season.
 They only played in one event, finishing 1–2 at The Curling Store Cashspiel.
 Kate Callaghan then aged out of juniors and was replaced by Alison Umlah at the second position.
 The Stevens rink was chosen to represent Nova Scotia at the 2021 World Junior Qualification Event for the chance to represent Canada at the 2022 World Junior Curling Championships.
 Through the round robin, Stevens led Nova Scotia to a 4–1 record and then defeated Manitoba's Meghan Walter in the quarterfinal.
 They then lost to eventual champions Northern Ontario's Isabelle Ladouceur 6–3 in the semifinal.
 In December 2021, the team played in the 2022 Nova Scotia Scotties Tournament of Hearts where they finished in third place with a 4–3 record.
 Team Stevens was again chosen to represent Nova Scotia at the 2022 Canadian Junior Curling Championships following the cancellation of the provincial playdowns.
 There, Stevens led her team to an undefeated 8–0 round robin record to qualify for the playoffs.
 They then beat Alberta's Claire Booth in the semifinal to qualify for the final against Ontario's Emily Deschenes.
 Tied in the tenth end, Stevens made an open hit to secure the victory for her team 7–5.
-Because of her age, Stevens is ineligible to play as a junior during the 2022–23 season.
+Because of her age, Stevens was ineligible to play as a junior during the 2022–23 season.
 Her team recruited Emily Deschenes, who they beat in the 2022 Canadian junior final, to replace Stevens as skip for the season.
-Stevens remained with the team in a support role and playing as alternate in womens events.
-The team represented Canada at the 2023 World Junior B Curling Championship in Lohja, Finland and went undefeated beating Scotland's Fay Henderson in the Final winning gold and qualifying for the 2023 World Junior Curling Championship in Fussen, Germany.
+Stevens remained with the team in a support role and playing as alternate in women's events.

 Personal life

-Stevens is currently a commerce student at Saint Mary's University.
+Stevens is currently a staff accountant with Baker Tilly Nova Scotia and is pursuing a chartered professional accountant designation.
+Her father is Nova Scotia curler, Chad Stevens.